averma8053/averma8053.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoc at the Institute of Science and Technology (IST) Austria in the [Henzinger Group](http://pub.ist.ac.at/group_henzinger/).
 In fall 2022 I will be joining the [Department of Computer Science and Engineering](https://www.eecs.psu.edu) at the Pennsylvania State University as a Hartz Family Career Development Assistant Professor.
-Before joining IST I completed my PhD from the University of Texas at Austin advised by [Prof. Swarat Chaudhuri](https://www.cs.utexas.edu/~swarat/).
+Before joining IST, I completed my PhD from the University of Texas at Austin advised by [Prof. Swarat Chaudhuri](https://www.cs.utexas.edu/~swarat/).
 My research lies at the intersection of machine learning and formal methods, with a focus on building intelligent systems that are reliable, transparent, and secure.
 This work builds connections between the symbolic reasoning and inductive learning paradigms of artificial intelligence.

 # Research Overview